xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 operator.

-Now, that sort of mixed-mode  operation gets us into deep trouble in procedure Block, because whether or not the  input  stream has been advanced depends upon the kind of token we  encounter.
-If it's  a keyword or the target of  an  assignment  statement,  the "cursor," as defined by the contents of Look,  has  been advanced to  the next token OR to the beginning of whitespace.
+Now, that sort of mixed-mode  operation gets us into deep trouble in procedure `Block`, because whether or not the  input  stream has been advanced depends upon the kind of token we  encounter.
+If it's  a keyword or the target of  an  assignment  statement,  the "cursor," as defined by the contents of Look,  has  been advanced to  the next token `OR` to the beginning of whitespace.
 If, on the other  hand,  the  token  is  a  semicolon,  or if we have hit  a carriage return, the cursor has NOT advanced.